Breast Implant Removal Tampa Bay, Florida

-Here at Eberbach Plastic Surgery, we frequently see women who have decided to have their breast implants removed.
+Here at Eberbach Plastic Surgery (a division of IB Healthcare), we frequently see women who have decided to have their breast implants removed.
 Just as you have chosen to get your implants in, it’s your decision to take them out.
 The most common reasons we see include capsular contracture, implant rupture, or over time desiring a smaller or more natural looking breast.

 Why Remove Breast Implants?